 a.
-Employment Search Assistance

-Major Bloom intends to arm impacted individuals with the necessary tools to succeed in employment search by conducting two (2) workshops during its first year of business to educate candidates on the employment search process.
-Experts will be present to conduct workshops regarding effective methods for searching for employment, resume-writing, cover letter-writing, and the art of interviewing.
+Employment Search Assistance Major Bloom intends to arm impacted individuals with the necessary tools to succeed in employment search by conducting two (2) workshops during its first year of business to educate candidates on the employment search process.
+Experts will be present to conduct workshops regarding effective methods for employment search, resume-writing, cover letter-writing, the mindset for success, and the art of interviewing.
+Workshops will be conducted in-person and streamed online simultaneously.
+The in-person presentation will be capped at 40 candidates, but candidates will be able to attend online if the in-person seats fill up.
+Major Bloom is currently considering using Zoom for the online workshops, which will be capped at 500 participants.